AustriaOfficial Name: Republic of Austria

 See the Department of State’s Fact Sheet on Austria for information on U.S. – Austria relations.
 Your passport must be valid for at least six months beyond your period of stay.
 You need sufficient funds and a return airline ticket.

 Entry, Exit & Visa Requirements

-- Passports should be valid for at least six months beyond your stay.
+- Your passport should be valid for at least six months beyond your planned period of stay.

 - Students and prospective students should visit the Study in Austria webpage for the most current information on student visa requirements.
 Fulbright students and scholars with questions should contact their respective program officer.
 Additional information for students is available here.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Austria.

 Credible information indicates terrorist groups continue to plot attacks in Europe.
 European governments are taking action to guard against terrorist attacks.
 However, all European countries are vulnerable to attacks from transnational terrorist organizations.
 Austria’s open borders with other Schengen area countries allow the possibility that terrorists may enter or leave the country undetected.

 Responding to sharp increases in migration, some Schengen area governments, including Austria, imposed temporary border controls where none existed previously.
 These controls can cause considerable delays at train and vehicle crossings.

 We urge U.S. citizens to remain vigilant about their personal security and to exercise caution.

 Demonstrations occur regularly in Austria.
 Demonstration organizers must obtain prior police approval, and police routinely oversee participants.
 U.S. citizens should avoid areas around protests and demonstrations.
 Demonstrations can turn confrontational and possibly escalate into violence.
 The Embassy posts security messages on its website.